 Insects, deer, and bunnies do not like to eat nepeta.
-Nepeta prefers a full sun site and is tolerant of humidity, heat, and dry soils.
+Nepeta (catmint) prefers a full sun site and is tolerant of humidity, heat, and dry soils.
 Hummingbirds are attracted to the flowers as are bees and butterflies.

 More Information About Nepeta

 The genus Nepeta contains roughly 250 species of herbs native to Europe, North Africa, and temperate parts of Asia, but has been spread worldwide by gardeners.
-Nepeta is in the mint family (Lamiaceae) which is apparent as soon as you look at the 2-lipped flowers or smell the leaves, some of which have a minty scent.
+It is in the mint family (Lamiaceae) which is apparent as soon as you look at the 2-lipped flowers or smell the leaves, some of which have a minty scent.

-Of course, if your cat smells nepeta (especially N. cataria), its response will be different than yours.
+Of course, if your cat smells nepeta (especially Nepeta cataria), its response will be different than yours.
 Cat noses can pick up a particular compound in the leaves called nepetalactone which creates a short-lived euphoric response.
 Gardeners prefer to grow nepeta cultivars such as 'Walker's Low' that have been selected for a shorter, bushier, more floriferous habit and for sterility.